£220,000

 Efenechtyd is a tranquil rural village in Denbighshire with a population of 621 residents across 247 households.
 The community offers a peaceful countryside lifestyle while remaining within reach of nearby towns like Ruthin, Denbigh, and Mold.
 The local economy centres on agriculture, small businesses, and commuting to larger settlements.
 The area features traditional Welsh architecture with local stone and slate, and St Michael's Church provides historical interest as a Grade II* listed building.
 Residents enjoy the village atmosphere while having access to amenities in nearby towns.

-The current market in Efenechtyd is dominated by detached properties, with three listings averaging £470,000 and four other properties averaging £407,500.
-Four-bedroom homes are most common, accounting for five of the seven available listings.
-The market primarily serves buyers seeking spacious family homes in a rural setting, with properties ranging from £265,000 for two-bedroom homes to over £500,000 for premium four-bedroom residences.
-The limited supply of properties means that well-presented homes in the right price bracket attract strong interest from buyers seeking the rural lifestyle that Efenechtyd offers.
+The current market in Efenechtyd is dominated by detached properties, with four listings averaging £402,500 and two detached bungalow properties averaging £350,000.
+Four-bedroom homes are most common, accounting for four of the six available listings.
+The market primarily serves buyers seeking spacious family homes in a rural setting, with properties averaging around £385,000 for the overall market.
+The limited supply of properties means that well-presented homes in the right price bracket attract strong interest from buyers seeking the rural lifestyle that Efenechtyd offers. ---NEXT---

 No active new-build developments specifically within Efenechtyd could be verified.
 As a small rural village in the LL16 postcode area, new build activity is typically very limited, often consisting of individual self-builds or small infill projects rather than large developments.
 Buyers seeking new construction in the wider Denbighshire area would need to look at nearby towns or larger villages with more development activity.
 This means that most properties available in Efenechtyd are existing homes, which may require varying degrees of updating or renovation.